intelagense/rwxrob/log/2021/02/20/README.md

+## Saturday, February 20, 2021, 11:02:32PM EST <1613880152>

+Just learned from @scott91 that [Strict Mark](http://doc.replicated.cc/%5EWiki/strictmark.sm) is a thing.
+Extremely interesting take on simplifying Markdown (which lots of things in common and many things they simply seem to have not considered).

 ## Saturday, February 20, 2021, 7:12:34PM EST <1613866354>

 TIL: Don't forget `yaf` and `yif` when coding in Golang.
 The first yanks